SkBlaz/autobot/docs/_sources/core_idea.rst.txt

 		top_k_importances=25,  # how many top features to output as final ranking memory_storage=
-		"./memory",  # tripled base for concept features (see ./examples folder) representation_type="neurosymbolic-lite")  # or symbolic or neural or neurosymbolic (neurosymbolic includes doc2graph transformation which is in beta)
+		"./memory",  # tripled base for concept features (see ./examples folder) representation_type="neurosymbolic")  # or symbolic or neural or neurosymbolic (neurosymbolic includes doc2graph transformation which is in beta)

 	autoBOTLibObj.evolve(
 			nind=10,  ## population size